webos-internals/homecontrol/server/README.txt

 	* Node.js, refer to your distributions documentation how to install node.js

-	* Expressjs module for node.js, after node.js is installed then execute:

-		npm install express

 	* For mouse/keyboard control in linux you need to install xdotool:

 		apt-get install xdotool (might be with different name)